cyberark/conjur/docs/tutorials/integrations/nginx.md

 up and running so we can inspect it.

-The tutorial script will install Conjur and NGINX, configure them to work together, and connect a Conjur client to the running server.
+The tutorial script will install Conjur and NGINX, configure them to work together, and connect a client to Conjur via the NGINX proxy.
 This is a full end-to-end working installation to allow you to see how the pieces fit.

 ```sh-session